The definition of business analytics

 Predictive analytics uses data modeling techniques such as machine learning and artificial intelligence to anticipate future events or trends.
 This type of analytics can be used to forecast future customer behavior, anticipate market trends, and plan for possible scenarios.

-This feature is not available in your standard dashboard.
+Predictive analytics and machine learning features are not available in your standard dashboard.
 While some try to achieve this type of analysis with excel algorithms or “gut-feelings,” having a clear picture of your future demand, for example, can be invaluable for planning and projections.

 4. Prescriptive analytics